mobizt/FirebaseClient/README.md

 - `Google Cloud Functions`
 - `Google Cloud Storage`

 This Firebase library is comprehensive and provides more usage flexibilities.
-You can chose what you only want to use (see [Library Build Options](#library-build-options)) and you can work with any network interfaces and authentications.
+You can choose what you only want to use (see [Library Build Options](#library-build-options)) and you can work with any network interfaces and authentications.

 In addition, this library provides the sync and async usage modes which they can be mixed.
 The async mode provides responsive application with zero delay.